tlayne/retroroller/configs/OGA_V11/readme.md

-Here you will find default configs for the newer Odroid Go Advance v11, or Black Edition
+Here you will find configs for the original Odroid Go Advance, version 1.